myroyalgold/Automobile-Analysis-with-Python/README.md

 # Automobile-Analyis : Data Processing and Preprocessing

 # Objectives
+- Import a dataset from a CSV file to a Pandas dataframe
+- Develop some basic insights about the dataset
-- Handle missing values
+- Handle missing data in different ways
-- Correct data formatting
+- Correct the data type of different data values as per requirement
-- Standardize and normalize data
+- Standardize and normalize the appropriate data attributes
-- Binning
+- Visualize the data as grouped bar graph using Binning
-- Indicator variable
+- Converting a categorical data into numerical indicator variables

 ## What is the purpose of data wrangling?
 Data wrangling is used to convert data from an initial format to a format that may be better for analysis.